John Sykes: A Legacy Forged in Fire - Exploring His Guitar Mastery and Iconic Songs

 The Thin Lizzy Years: Honoring a Legacy with a New Edge

-John Skyes Songs Performed With Thin Lizzy
+John Skyes Guitar Songs performed with Thin Lizzy

 John Sykes with Thin Lizzy 2007” by Alec MacKellaig is licensed under CC BY 2.0